ernestbuffington/Kingpin-Life-of-Crime-Multi-Mod/kooglebot_src/readme_bots.txt

-MM2.0 + ace bots +hitmen.
+MM2.0 + koogle bots +hitmen.

-extracts file to your kingpin folder eg c:/program files/kingpin/ it will create a folder called compbots
+extracts file to your kingpin folder eg c:/program files/kingpin/ it will create a folder called multi

 add "exec bot_setup.cfg" to your custom server.cfg. or add the setting in the file manualy as needed defaults are stated in this file.